Stories by James Boo

 Next Bite is a branded series by Chobani, which presents first-person audio stories from a leader in South Carolina's Black urban farming community, an indigenous chef and food systems organizer, and a startup founder on a mission to eliminate hunger and food waste.

 As Lead Producer I received a creative and format brief, a list of potential guests, and access to a composer.
-Then I produced and sound designed the series, as well as an audio promo, in collaboration with three groups of stakeholders.
+Then I produced and sound designed the series, as well as an audio promo, in collaboration with the creative team at Chobani.

 Travel by Design // Marriott Bonvoy